 Remember how I mentioned taking an audience-first approach in the third tip?

-Well, that’s why you need to talk and find out the pain points of your audience.
+Well, that’s why you need to talk to your audience and find their pain points.
 Grow and Convert have a trademark Pain Point SEO strategy for their clients.
 It turns the traditional way of approaching keyword research upside down.

 As they prioritize the customer pain points, they can map the search intent to the buyer’s journey.
-Hence, they often find posts that get a few thousand visitors converting 10x times the posts that get tens of thousands of visitors.
+Hence, they often find posts that get a few thousand visitors converting 10 times than the posts that get tens of thousands of visitors.

 Nat Eliason leveraged the pain point SEO strategy and saw a 300% increase in revenue while the traffic only increased by 175% in that period.